How hard. How high. The history.

 In 1953, a ninth British expedition, led by John Hunt, returned to Nepal.
 Hunt selected two climbing pairs to attempt to reach the summit.
 The first pair, Tom Bourdillon and Charles Evans came within 100m of the summit but turned back after running into oxygen problems.
-Two days later, the expedition made its second assault on the summit with the second climbing pair: New Zealander Edmund Hillary and Tenzing Norgay, a Nepali Sherpa climber.
+Two days later, the expedition made its second assault on the summit with the second climbing pair.
+This time New Zealander Edmund Hillary and Tenzing Norgay, a Nepali Sherpa climber.
 They reached the summit at 11:30 local time on 29 May.
 At the time, both acknowledged it as a team effort by the whole expedition, but Tenzing revealed a few years later that Hillary had put his foot on the summit first.
-They paused at the summit to take photographs and buried a few sweets and a small cross in the snow before descending.
+At the summit, they took photographs and buried a few sweets and a small cross in the snow before descending.

 At almost 9000m there’s not much oxygen, it’s very cold and the winds can be real killers.
 These factors are more of a threat to the climbers than the technical difficulty of the peak.
-Everest may not be one of the more difficult peaks over 8000m, but no one should ever think it’s an easy climb.
+Everest may not be one of the more difficult peaks over 8000m, but don’t think it’s an easy climb.
 The hardest of the seven summits.

 2. Aconcagua – 6962m

-Arguably one of the technically easier treks of the Seven Summits, Aconcagua is a great place to start if you’re either new to this level of mountaineering or a bit rusty!
-That being said, it’s still a seven-summit climb, the altitude, cold weather and the risks of elevation are not to be underestimated and are the common causes for people not making it to the top!
+Arguably one of the technically easier treks of the Seven Summits.
+Aconcagua is a great place to start if you’re either new to this level of mountaineering or a bit rusty!
+However, it is still a seven-summit climb.
+The altitude, cold weather, and the risks of elevation are not to be underestimated and are common causes for people not making it to the top!

-At 6,962m tall, Aconcagua is the second highest Seven Summit mountain and the highest in South America, but it doesn’t even make the top 20 when it comes to tallest mountains in the world!
+At 6,962m tall Aconcagua is the second highest Seven Summit mountain and the highest in South America.
+However, it doesn’t even make the top 20 when it comes to the tallest mountains in the world!

 The first recorded ascent was in 1897 by a European expedition led by the British mountaineer Edward FitzGerald.
-FitzGerald failed to reach the summit himself over eight attempts between December 1896 and February 1897, but Matthias Zurbriggen reached the summit on 14 January.
-On the final attempt a month later, two other expedition members, Stuart Vines and Nicola Lanti, reached the summit on 13 February.
+FitzGerald failed to reach the summit himself over eight attempts between December 1896 and February 1897.
+But on 14 January, Matthias Zurbriggen from his exhibition reached the summit.
+And On the final attempt a month later, two other expedition members, Stuart Vines and Nicola Lanti, reached the summit on 13 February.

 A walk up in terms of technical difficulty.
 Long slopes of gravel and scree take you to the summit on the normal route.
-Frequent storms dump lots of snow on the peak and the walk on scree can overnight change to one on snow and crampons.
-Aconcagua’s altitude of almost 7000m is not to forget about and many climbers fail to reach the summit because they don’t spend enough time on proper acclimatization.
+Frequent storms dump lots of snow on the peak and the walk-on scree can overnight change to one of snow and crampons.
+Don’t forget about Aconcagua’s altitude of almost 7000m.
+Many climbers fail to reach the summit because they don’t spend enough time on proper acclimatization.